-Web services pentest helps you root out the vulnerabilities in your system that can lead to security breaches, data theft, and denial of service.
+Web services pentest helps you root out the vulnerabilities in your system that can lead to security breaches, data theft, and various different security vulnerabilities.

-Pentest goes beyond just detecting common vulnerabilities with the help of automated tools and finds out more complex security issues like business logic errors and issues related to payment gateways.
-It helps you get a clearer picture of your organization’s security posture and fix the issues to harden your security.
+Pentest goes beyond just detecting common vulnerabilities with the help of automated tools and finds out more complex security issues like business logic errors like issues related to payment gateways, Excessive Trust in Client-Side Controls, Flawed Assumptions About User Behavio, etc. It helps you get a clearer picture of your organization’s security posture and fix the issues to harden your security.

-The primary purpose to conduct regular pentest are
+The primary purpose to conduct regular pentest is:

 - Keeping up with the changing cyber threat landscape